illaitar/based/README.md

-# BASeD — Blur Aqisition Setup Deblurring
+# BASED: Benchmarking, Analysis, and Structural Estimation of Deblurring

-This repo contains subjective ranking results on BASeD and RSBlur datasets along with a blur detection metric.
+This repo contains subjective ranking results on BASED and RSBlur datasets along with a blur detection metric.

 ## Installation